A well-trained hunting partner starts in your yard – not the blind

 Birds

 This one might seem strange to some people.
 Many retriever owners just assume their retriever will pick up a bird and bring it back, but I can assure you that is not always the case.
 If all your dog has retrieved is bumpers or balls, it is not uncommon for the dog to balk at a dead bird.
-It may take some encouragement to get the pickup and delivery the first few times.
+It may take some encouragement to get the pickup and delivery of a bird the first few times.
 This is normal.
-Therefore, take the time to expose the dog to birds prior to that first hunt.
+Therefore, take the time to expose the dog to live and dead birds prior to that first hunt.

 Learn more about the importance of using birds to train.